-Scheme 2 replaces the SNAD server's verification with an HMAC.
+Scheme 2 replaces the SNAD server's signature verification with an HMAC.
 In this scheme, the client performs a cryptographic hash on the block and signs it.
-However, this signature is only verified by the client when it reads a block.
-The client also calculates an HMAC on the secure data object using the shared secret HMAC key and sends it to the SNAD server.
+However, this signed hash, which is stored with the secure block, is only verified by the client when it reads the block.
+The client also calculates an HMAC on the secure block using the secret HMAC key it shares with the server and sends the HMAC to the SNAD server.
 The SNAD server computes an HMAC using the shared secret key from the certificate object and checks it against the HMAC received from the client.
 Recalculating the entire hash including the HMAC key would be time-consuming; instead, the client simply performs an HMAC over the hash.

 The replacement of a signature verification by an HMAC reduces the load on the SNAD disk CPU, but does not reduce the load on the client CPU, which still must perform signatures on writes and verifications on reads.
-Table 2 shows the operations that the client and server perform for SDO reads and writes.
+Table 2 shows the operations that the client and server perform for secure block reads and writes